How private labels can build your fashion brand in 2025

 and follow the instructions:

-As you can see from the canvas we will not need to fit and unfit the garments will have already been perfected by the manufacturer, and we won't even have actual 'prototypes' as they will be exactly the same as the ones we will then order in the final production phase.
+As you can see from the canvas we will not need to fit and unfit the garments will have already been perfected by the manufacturer and we will not even have actual 'prototypes' as they will be exactly the same as the ones we will then order in the final production phase.

 Up to this point it all seems very advantageous, in essence we can choose pre-packaged garments, customise them and sell them under our own brand name, taking away the big problem (and cost) of prototyping the unpacking!